karl-denby/mongo-infra-docker/ops-manager/docs/LDAP.md

 LDAP Users Eamil: `mail`
 ![](images/LDAP-05.png)
 LDAP Global Role Read Only: `cn=readers,ou=omgroups,dc=tsdocker,dc=com`
+* Validate your access by logging out and back into Ops Manager with the user `admin` and the password `Password1!`, you can also validate with thre user `reader`.

 ## How to Allow LDAP Auth for Users in your deployments